damondoucet/sentence-generator/README.md

 Unfortunately some of the Gutenberg text is a little messed up (some words concatenated for example), so the output can be strange sometimes.
 I also don't have any measures against reading "sentences" such as "CHAPTER XIV."

+I also have a Google Voice parser.
+Use Google Takeout to dump your Voice history, and it'll read the texts as if it were some book.
+It only reads messages sent by you.

 The testing infrastructure is pretty lame since this is just something I tossed together.
 Run ./tests.sh to run all of the tests.
 If anything went wrong, an assertion will fail.
 In the case of a successful run, there will be no output.

 # Examples